JamiePike/UntargetedMetabolomics/docs/NovDec22_Log.md

 ### MetaboAnalyst Preliminary Analysis

 All results saved here: `/Volumes/Jamie_EXT/Projects/Metabolomics/NovDec22/MetaboAnalyst`.
-For each analysis, I ensured that data were normailly distributed (followed appropriate normalisation steps), then generated heatmaps for each different grouping:
+For each analysis, I ensured that data were normally distributed (followed appropriate normalisation steps), then generated heatmaps for each different grouping:

-- Deafult
+- Default
 - Samples not clustered
 - only significant features